North Carolina Attorney General

-The Attorney General of North Carolina is a statewide elected office in the U.S. state of North Carolina.
+The attorney general of North Carolina is a statewide elected office in the U.S. state of North Carolina.
 The attorney general is a constitutional officer responsible for representing state agencies in legal matters, supplying other state officials and prosecutors with legal advice, and leading the North Carolina Department of Justice.
-The incumbent attorney general, Josh Stein, assumed office on January 1, 2017.
+The incumbent attorney general, Jeff Jackson, assumed office on January 1, 2025.
 The position of attorney general dates back to North Carolina's colonial history.
 North Carolina's 1776 constitution established the office as an official appointed by the North Carolina General Assembly.
 The state's 1868 constitution made the attorney general an elected executive official with their duties prescribed by law.
 Since 1971, the officer has sat on the North Carolina Council of State.

 History

 The title "Attorney General" was used in the colonial territory encompassing what became North Carolina as early as 1677, when George Durant was appointed by Governor John Jenkins.
 In 1697 the British Crown appointed an attorney general for the entire Province of Carolina; such attorneys general would serve the entire province until it was split into the provinces North Carolina and South Carolina and both received their own attorneys general.
 The attorneys general in North Carolina and other British American colonies served as representatives of and exercised the same powers as the British attorneys general.
 The last colonial attorney general, Thomas McGuire, was appointed in 1767 and, according to the Office of the North Carolina Secretary of State, "presumably" served until the outbreak of the American Revolution.

 Following the start of the revolution, the new states of the United States ratified constitutions, most of which provided for the position of attorney general.
 The Constitution of North Carolina, ratified on December 18, 1776, established the office in Article XIII.
 Under the article, the attorney general was to be appointed by the North Carolina General Assembly and to serve as long as they maintained "good behavior", similar to judges.
 Like other state attorneys general, North Carolina's officer exercised authority derived from English common law, colonial traditions, and state laws.
 The first attorney general for the independent state of North Carolina was Waightstill Avery, who served from 1777 to 1779.
 The General Assembly placed significant limits on the attorney general's authority, appointing their deputies and, by 1806, curtailing their ability to prosecute cases to one of six specified jurisdictions in the state.
+In 1835, a new state constitution provided for the attorney general to serve a four-year term.